ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 - Score differences do not directly factor into the placement except for exact ties, but they do significantly impact points under percent max and Z-percentile seeding.
 - Teams 1 and 2, teams 5 and 6, and teams 7 and 8 each had a score difference of 150,000 points.
 This difference counts equally in all cases for percent max (about 0.16 points) but makes a bigger difference for teams 5 and 6 in Z-percentile (about 0.25 points compared to 0.15 or 0.11 for the other pairs) because their scores are closer to the mean.
-- When scores are more clustered near the mean and more spread out for outliers – more precisely, when the distribution of scores is close to a bell curve – Z-percentile will favor teams similarly to Placement, other than the fact that very close scores will receive similar points (for example Teams 2 through 4 above).
-But if scores are more uniformly distributed, Z-percentile instead favors teams more similarly to Percent Max.
+- When scores are more clustered near the mean and more spread out for outliers – more precisely, when the distribution of scores is close to a bell curve – Z-percentile will favour teams similarly to sum of placements, other than the fact that very close scores will receive similar points (e.g. teams 2 through 4 above).
+However, if scores are more uniformly distributed, Z-percentile instead favours teams more similarly to percent max.
 - If the highest score of 950,000 were instead much higher (e.g. 1,200,000), seeding by placement would remain the same, while seeding under percent max would heavily deflate all other teams, and seeding under Z-percentile would be altered slightly (most notably in shifting the average and thus the range of scores in which improvements are most important).

 Finally, a side-by-side comparison of all seeding methods on this page using the [osu!
 World Cup 2024](/wiki/Tournaments/OWC/2024) Qualifier data can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vSNjTR6oXcjyCEaNEu-h0EabC8ZSYUMVhjEUYvZsfU78JXOrUpoOc_lIDinRe2gWEDbDCkTdvr1VCn9/pubhtml).